ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 - The TokenRequest.blinded_msg is of the correct size.

 If any of these conditions is not met, the Issuer MUST return an HTTP 400 error to the client.

-The Issuer then tries to deseralize TokenRequest.blinded_msg using DeserializeElement from {{Section 2.1 of OPRF}}, yielding `blinded_element`.
+If these conditions are met, the Issuer then tries to deseralize TokenRequest.blinded_msg using DeserializeElement from {{Section 2.1 of OPRF}}, yielding `blinded_element`.
 If this fails, the Issuer MUST return an HTTP 400 error to the client.
 Otherwise, if the Issuer is willing to produce a token to the Client, the Issuer completes the issuance flow by computing a blinded